sozu-proxy/sozu/doc/lifetime_of_a_session.md

 valid.
 If it is, we can reuse it.
 Otherwise, we will replace the back socket with a new one.

+### Sticky session: stick a front to one backend only

+This is a routing mechanism where we look at a cookie in the request.
+All requests coming with the same id in that cookie will be sent to the same backend server.

+That look up will return a result depending on which backend server are considered valid (if they're answering properly) and on the load balancing policies configured for the cluster.
+If a backend was found, we open a TCP connection to the backend server, otherwise we return a HTTP 503 response.

 ## Sending data to the back socket